Make Your Own Designer Handbag Cake

 Making the "epi" pattern

-Using the thinnest side of the decorating tool I make stripes across the fondant filling in gaps while the fondant is still soft.
+Using the thinnest side of the cake decorating tool I make stripes across the fondant filling in gaps while the fondant is still soft.

 planet cake, complex handbag class